tangledhelix/DP_ohiovets/README.md

 Some inconsistencies in spelling, hyphenation, and punctuation have been retained.

-A number of typos in human or placee names were found and corrected by correlating with names elsewhere in the book.
+A number of typos in human or placee names were found and corrected, some by correlating with names elsewhere in the text.

 p.
-60 - Inserted a probable missing beginning of paragraph: [It] is perhaps...
+60: Inserted a probable missing beginning of paragraph: [It] is perhaps...

 p.
+64: Corrected year in chapter description from 1862 to 1863.
+Chancellorsville was 1863, and the end of the prior chapter also indicates we are in mid-1863 at this point in the journal.

-241 - corrected Lysander T. King's company designation from "T" to "F" per company F listing on p.
+p.
+241: corrected Lysander T. King's company designation from "T" to "F" per company F listing on p.
 206.